AWS Security Hub vs Sumo Logic Security comparison

 AWS Security Hub vs. Sumo Logic Security

-AWS Security Hub is ranked 5th in Security Orchestration Automation and Response (SOAR) with 16 reviews while Sumo Logic Security is ranked 11th in Security Orchestration Automation and Response (SOAR) with 18 reviews.
+AWS Security Hub is ranked 8th in Security Information and Event Management (SIEM) with 17 reviews while Sumo Logic Security is ranked 17th in Security Information and Event Management (SIEM) with 18 reviews.
 AWS Security Hub is rated 7.6, while Sumo Logic Security is rated 8.6.
 The top reviewer of AWS Security Hub writes "A centralized dashboard that enables efficient monitoring and management of possible security issues".
 On the other hand, the top reviewer of Sumo Logic Security writes "Used to store and monitor application logs and VPC flow logs".
-AWS Security Hub is most compared with Prisma Cloud by Palo Alto Networks, Wiz, Microsoft Defender for Cloud, Splunk Enterprise Security and Google Chronicle Suite, whereas Sumo Logic Security is most compared with Wazuh, Rapid7 InsightIDR, Splunk Enterprise Security, VMware Aria Operations for Logs and Google Chronicle Suite.
+AWS Security Hub is most compared with Prisma Cloud by Palo Alto Networks, Wiz, Microsoft Defender for Cloud, Google Chronicle Suite and Oracle Security Monitoring and Analytics Cloud Service, whereas Sumo Logic Security is most compared with Wazuh, Rapid7 InsightIDR, Splunk Enterprise Security, VMware Aria Operations for Logs and Devo.
 See our AWS Security Hub vs. Sumo Logic Security report.